jonohayon/colu-smart-door/README.md

 ![Heroku restart instance](https://www.evernote.com/shard/s471/sh/16d60f30-741f-475e-94b8-968d3763eef4/385d1aee0ac6f306/res/bfaa66bb-ed8a-4d76-b30f-4751fb81eaac/skitch.png?resizeSmall&width=832)

 Done!
 The server is live now!
 You can now access your door's control panel like this: `<your app's name here>.herokuapp.com`

+##Second - the hardware (Raspberry Pi)
+So the Pi's software is very very very easy to use.
+Since there's an installer script on your server, the hardest part is the connection of the hardware.

+####The elec. schematic